ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    The `--env` flag can appear as many times as you would like if you need to set more than one environment variable.
 This option could have also been used on the `ibmcloud code-engine application create` command for the frontend application if you knew its value at that time.
    {:tip}

-1. Refresh the frontend URL on the browser to test the connection to the backend service.
-Now, the backend should be available.
-Try uploading an image by clicking on **Upload image**, you should still see an error message as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the image.
+2. Refresh the frontend URL on the browser to test the connection to the backend application.
+You should see a page with an option to upload an image and also an error message from the backend application as the backend is still not connected with the required {{site.data.keyword.cloud_notm}} services to store and process the image.
+Clicking on **Upload image** should also show a similar error message.

 ## Connect the backend application to {{site.data.keyword.cos_short}} service
 {: #image-classification-code-engine.hidden-0}